moj-analytical-services/user-guidance/source/documentation/tools/ide-maintenance-policy/index.md

 - [RStudio Releases](https://github.com/ministryofjustice/analytical-platform-rstudio/releases)
 - [Cloud Development Environment Base Releases](https://github.com/ministryofjustice/analytical-platform-jupyterlab/releases)

+Release communications will summarise changes and provide a link to the relevant release note containing all changes.

 In the Control Panel, there has historically been a loose naming convention for tooling releases.
 Going forward, we will adopt a clearer naming convention in the form:

 `[release x.y.z] Tool Name x.y.z`